 Writing Your Will | Read Time 8 Minutes.

 If the Coronavirus pandemic has done anything, it has certainly shown how quickly life can change.
-Now, people are paying attention to protecting their loved ones and securing their assets and finances for the future.
+Now more than ever, people are paying attention to protecting their loved ones and securing their assets and finances for the future.

 In 2020, more people drafted a will than ever before (for obvious reasons).
 An online wills provider stated that, in 2020, they helped 267% more people to write their wills compared to 2019.
 Among this figure, the under 35’s category saw a 300% increase.